Azure/trusted-internet-connection/README.md

 Some organizations separate log collection into areas of responsibility.
 Azure AD logs may be sent to a Log Analytics workspace managed by an Identity team while network logs are sent to a separate Log Analytics workspace managed by the network team.
 The Log Analytics workspace in Figure 1 is depicted as a single workspace to simplify the diagram and for the scenarios outlined in this guide to reduce resource complexity.

+#### App Registration vs. Managed Identity

+The scenarios leverage app registration to create a Service Principle and an secret.
+The service principle and secret are used to authenticate the runbook to access the Log Analytics workspace.
+Managed Identity is another capability for the Automation account to access the Log Analytics workspace.
+Organizations may utilize either method.

 ## Considerations

 ### Availability